ManifoldScholar/manifold-docs/_docs/projects/accounts/creating.md

 ### From the Homepage

 User accounts can be created by new visitors to a Manifold instance by clicking on the silhouette avatar in the upper left of the screen and then clicking `Need to sign up?` on the modal screen that pops up.
 From there the new user can sign up by entering their email, name, and a password.
-Alternatively one can create an account using their Facebook, Twitter, or Google credentials from the same screen.
+Alternatively one can create an account using their Facebook, Twitter, or Google credentials from the same screen if the Manifold instance you are working on has been so [configured](/docs/customizing/settings/oauth/index.html) by an Administrator.

 ### From the Backend